omermustekiin/University_and_Courses/README.md

 * #### API ve API Testing
-     This section includes the topics and document I covered the 2+ hours of API ve API Testing Training I received by BTK Academy.
+     This section includes the topics and grades I covered the 2+ hours of API ve API Testing Training I received by BTK Academy.

 * #### Agile Methodologies and SCRUM
-     This section includes the topics and document I covered the 2+ hours of Agile Methodologies and SCRUM Training I received by BTK Academy.
+     This section includes the topics and grades I covered the 2+ hours of Agile Methodologies and SCRUM Training I received by BTK Academy.

 * #### Applied SQL Database Lessons: MySQL & MsSQL